mboudiaf/Few-shot-histology/README.md

 Results will be saved as csv files under the specified res_path for each method.

-#### One source vs multi-sources

-For both the episodic and batch datasets, you can use multiples source datasets simultaneously.

-**Batch dataset**: In the case where multiples sources are provided (through `--sources`), the dataset will yield samples randomly chosen from possible sources.
-Hence, samples from different sources can co-exist in the same batch.

-**Episodic dataset**: In the case where multiples sources are provided (through `--sources`), the dataset will first randomly chose a source, then provide an episode from this source only.
-Hence, samples from different sources are never mixed in the same task.

 ## Acknowledgments

 I thank the authors of the [open-source TFRecord reader](https://github.com/vahidk/tfrecord) for open sourcing an awesome Pytorch-compatible TFRecordReader !